jonasbjurel/shellyShedder/README.md

 re-loading of channels may happen. **A value of 0.1 to 0.2 is recommended**

 ## Contious integration
-The shedder script comes with an extensive automated verification script - "shedder.js" that aims to verify all the aspects of the shedder script in the simulation mode.
-The real current measurement and relay operations are currently not verified, but needs to be verified separately.
+The shedder script comes with an extensive automated verification script - "shedder.js" that aims to verify all the aspects of the shedder script in simulated mode.
+The real current measurement and relay operations are currently not verified, but needs to be verified manually.

 ## Contious deployment
-There is currently no automated script deplooyment, at current only agestone copy- and paste mechanisms from github to the actual shelly device exists.
+There is currently no automated script deployment, at current only agestone copy- and paste mechanisms from github to the actual shelly device exists.
 The plan is to be able to provide mechanisms to pull  script repos/branches/releases from github to the shelly device in a seamless way.

-## Supported use cases:
-This shedder script provide means to support multiple use-cases one by one, or in combination.
-### Protecting a single phase group fuse from over-current
-### Protecting a single phase mater fuse from over-current
-### Limiting a single phase current draw from exceeding current loads causing penalties as defined by the
-grid-provider.